alexklapheke/alexklapheke.github.io/blog/menu.md

-Looking at the number of items featured on each menu, we see that although 22.7% of them feature fewer than a hundred items, several reach into the thousands, with a startling outlier:
+Looking at the number of items featured on each menu, we see that although 22.7% of them feature fewer than a hundred items, several reach into the thousands, with one startling outlier:

 ![Number of items on menus (log~10~ scale)](images/ac4a666eef8d26a4926f0acf2cf8ff6de67feb93.svg){#fig:items}